Soumilya-arko/trader-behavior-insights/README.md

-# Primetrade.ai Data Science Intern Assignment: Trader Performance vs Market Sentiment
+# Trader Performance vs Market Sentiment

 ## Overview
-This repository contains the analysis for the Primetrade.ai Data Science Internship assignment.
 The objective is to analyze how Bitcoin market sentiment (Fear/Greed) influences trader behavior and performance on the Hyperliquid platform.

 ## Setup & Execution
 1. **Prerequisites:** Python 3.8+, `pandas`, `numpy`, `matplotlib`, `seaborn`, `scikit-learn`.